 “Put that back, Colby, or I’ll have Bill take you to the tavern.”
 Romano bossed from a distance, probably so I couldn’t punch him in the arm or give him a wedgie for sassing me.

 At that moment, I wished that Bill would take me to the tavern where I could pretend that none of this was happening.
 Instead of standing at a crime scene, I could be grilling up quesadillas and de-capping longneck bottles of Falstaff beer.
-On second thought, de-capping anything might serve as a reminder of the gory reality in front of me.
-Rather than worry about poorly chosen metaphors, I decided to focus on finding out the identity of the man in my car.
+On second thought, de-capping anything might only serve to remind me of the horror in front of me.
+Rather than focusing on the anger that was knocking on my brain, I decided to focus on finding out the identity of the man in my car.